Presenting higher stacks as simplicial schemes: -hypergroupoids

 are surjective for all $k,m$ (i.e. $f$ is a Kan fibration), and isomorphisms for all $m> n$.
 In the terminology of \cite{glenn}, this says that $f$ is a Kan fibration which is an exact fibration in all dimensions $>n$. \end{definition}

-\begin{examples} \begin{enumerate} \item A morphism $f:X \to Y$ between $1$-dimensional hypergroupoids $X,Y$ is a relative $1$-dimensional hypergroupoid if and only if it satisfies the path-lifting property that for all objects $x \in X_0$, and all morphisms $m$ in $\pi_fY$ with source $fx$, there exists a unique morphism $\tilde{m}$ in $\pi_fX$ with source $x$ and $f(\tilde{m})=m$.
+\begin{examples} \begin{enumerate} \item A morphism $f:X \to Y$ between $1$-hypergroupoids $X,Y$ makes $X$ a $1$-hypergroupoid over $Y$ if and only if it satisfies the path-lifting property that for all objects $x \in X_0$, and all morphisms $m$ in $\pi_fY$ with source $fx$, there exists a unique morphism $\tilde{m}$ in $\pi_fX$ with source $x$ and $f(\tilde{m})=m$.